adamcupial/wdl/content/html/how-i-built-templating.rst

 and for a bit of extra credit we may as well make the page a tad more accessible, right?

+While most of the situations we can get by just with semantic HTML, I have found aria-label useful when I have to cheat - due to my design decisions I couldn't add text to search icon, aria-label saved my bacon here.

 Keyboard navigation
 ===================